 - Inspect the inside of the spark plug wire boots and the ceramic insulator of the spark plug for carbon tracks

-- The photos in the image viewer point (the orange arrows) to what carbon tracks look like.
+- The the orange arrows in the photo above point to what carbon tracks look like.

 - Replace the components as affected with carbon tracks.

 - Engine compression test.

 - One of the most overlooked diagnostic tests to find the root cause of misfire is the compression test.

 - You'll need an engine compression tester of course.

 - The engine between cylinders should not vary more 15%.

 - Fuel injector test.

 - There are several methods to test them which are beyond the scope of this article, but the fastest way to test them is by checking the resistance (Ohms) value of each one and comparing them to each other.